ericwastaken/macbook-battery-manager-wemo/README.md

 By the way, I don't recommend using this for more than just playing/testing.
 Why?
 Charing/discharging like this will eat up charge cycles on your Macbook's battery at an increased rate.
 For instance, in 4 to 6 hours of testing, I saw two charge cycles added to my Macbook's battery charge cycle count.
 As I am not a battery expert, I'm not sure what the long term impact is on the battery of coming close to, or even exceeding this charge cycle count!
+Also, charging like this for short periods of time, repeatedly, likely causes temperature fluctuations in the battery that are not usual.
+In short, this is a project for learning and experimentation and I do not recommend using it for anything other than learning for a short period of time!

 ## Installation